CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 >{: .solution}
 {: .challenge}

->## Task 4: Examine how adverbs are used to modify the verb "stand".
+>## Task 4: Examine how adverbs are used to modify the verbs "look".
 >* Note: you can search for two-word strings and wildcards can be used more than once.
 >
 >>## Solution
 >>
 >>1.
-Search for `stand*` `Words` ticked and `Case` unticked.
-You should get `7824` hits.
+Search for `look*` `Words` ticked and `Case` unticked.
+You should get `5989` hits.
 >>2.
-Next, search for `stand* *ly` (again with `Words` ticked and `Case` unticked), with the `Kwic sort` set to `Level 1` equals `1R` and the other levels unticked.
-You should get `197` hits, suggesting that modifiers are used infrequently for the word "stand".
+Next, search for `look* *ly` (again with `Words` ticked and `Case` unticked), with the `Kwic sort` set to `Level 1` equals `1R` and the other levels unticked.
+You should get `41` hits, suggesting that modifiers are used very infrequently for the word "look".
 >>3.
 Browse through the output.
-Note that of the "-ly" words present, there is a small number of unique words, and that those that are more commons indicate readily identifiable states of being ("agressively" and "stiffly" are more common than "truculently" and "deprecatingly").
-This potentially indicates that the cataloguer exercised relative control of their vocabulary (that is, there are few modifiers and of those a small number dominate), but this hypothesis would need to be tested against the wider corpus.
+Note that of the "-ly" words present, there are two common words ("directly", "obliquely") both of which can be clearly understood as descriptions of perspective.
+This indicates that the cataloguer(s) exercised relative control of their vocabulary (that is, there are few modifiers and of those a small number dominate), but this hypothesis would need to be tested against the wider corpus.
+One piece of supporting evidence is the small number of infrequent modifiers, most of which are found within third-party text (that is, text not written by the cataloguer or cataloguers).
 >{: .solution}
 {: .challenge}